SargisYonan/SyriacKeyboard/README.md

 ## Installation Instructions
 1. Download this repository on to your Mac (https://github.com/SargisYonan/SyriacKeyboard/archive/master.zip)
 2. Unzip master.zip, and open up the folder
-3. Execute the setup.command script on your Mac (you may have to enable permissions in System Preferences)
+3. Execute the setup.command script (or setup_arabic_phonetic.command for an Arabic phonetic keyboard layout) on your Mac (you may have to enable permissions in System Preferences)
 4. The script will ask you to reboot when complete (for changes to take effect).

 ### Notes